flame-cai/win64-local-ocr-tool/synthetic-data-gen/blueprint.md

 ## To generate random layouts we can use the following layout generation strategies:
-One of the below layout generation strategies (rejection_sampling, grid, concentric) can be configured in the config file.
+One of the below layout generation strategies (rejection_sampling, grid) can be configured in the config file.
 We should also be able to add other strategies in the future.
 ### 1) Rejection Sampling
 First generate text boxes and perform augmentations on it, and then draw a polygon (Convex hull of all points) around it.
 When checking if two textboxes overlap, we should check if the polygons overlap (they can touch or be very close to each other, but no ovelap)
 For example, for a TextBox we first do the Phase 1 and Phase 2 Augmentations.
 Then we do the Page level Phase 3 augmentation of Textbox Placement & Orientation.
 If the final location of the polygon of this TextBox Overlaps with existing Textboxe polygon, we can do the Phase 3 augmentation of Textbox Placement & Orientation again, and check again.
-If it still fails after N number of times, THEN perhaps we attempt again from scratch with a fresh TextBox.
+If it still fails after N number of times, THEN perhaps we attempt again K times from scratch with a fresh TextBox.
+We want some pages to have only one main textbox, but we also watch some pages to be really dense.
+Hence the number of (N and K) attempts to try to fit a TextBox can also vary from page to page.
 Also have Page boundary checks to ensure textboxes don't extend outside page dimensions.

 ### 2) special ambiguous layouts:
 These generators are designed to create the following challenging cases for layout analysis algorithms by making local neighbor relationships ambiguous.
 In other words, based only on the coordinates of the points of these layouts, two reading orders can be interpreted.
+These layouts should be independent of Rejection Sampling approach.
+We only want one grid per page in this case.

 For these layouts, only apply the Point-Level Jitter, Font Size Variation, Point Dropout and Rotation augmentations.
 Do not apply any other augmentations.
 #### Grid Layout
 -   **Goal**: Create a perfect grid of points where horizontal and vertical spacing are equal, making the reading order (horizontal vs. vertical) impossible to infer from spacing alone.
 -   **Generation**: Generate points at `(x_0 + i*S, y_0 + j*S)` for `i` in `range(N)` and `j` in `range(M)`, where `S` is the constant spacing.
 -   **Labeling Interpretation**: For each generated layout, please save input-label pairs for both interpretations of reading order.
 Hence generate **two separate input-label data points with completely separate IDs** from a single geometric arrangement.
-#### Concentric Circles Layout
--   **Goal**: Create points arranged in concentric circles where the spacing between points along a circle's circumference is approximately equal to the radial spacing between circles.
-This creates ambiguity between a "circular" reading order and a "radial" (spoke-like) reading order.
--   **Generation**: To create true ambiguity between circular and radial readings, I suggest a "polar grid" approach:
-	1. **Fix the number of spokes (radial lines), K.** This will be a randomized parameter.
-	2. **Define the spoke angles:** theta_k = k * (2*pi / K) for k from 0 to K-1.
-These angles are now constant for the entire layout.
-	3. **Iterate through radii:** For each radius r (from r_0 with step S), place one point at each of the K spoke angles.
--   **Labeling Interpretation**:  For each generated layout, please save input-label pairs for both interpretations of reading order.
-Hence generate **two separate input-label data points with completely separate IDs** from a single geometric arrangement.
-These layouts should be independent of Rejection Sampling approach.
-We only want one grid or concentric circles per page in this case.

 ## INPUTS and LABELS